 But before we dive into the cooking process, let's get acquainted with the useful tools that will help you create restaurant-style monjayaki at home.

-The Use of Teppan Grill in Cooking Monjayaki at Home
+Cooking Monjayaki at Home

 In the world of monjayaki-making, the griddle reigns supreme.
 While restaurant versions feature large, traditional teppans, it's not really feasible to have one of these at home.
 Don't fret, though.
 We've got the perfect alternative that fits right in your kitchen - the electric griddle!